 Upon his death in 1583 Spello was taken back by the Pope and the Palazzo was used as a residence for the apostolic governor (the person sent by the Pope to monitor the city), as a prison and a seminary.
 Lastly, after 1860 it was restored, then retouched again in the 1960s.

-The exterior clearly shows traces of the remodeling but also of the 14th-16th centuries structures.
-The interior is unfortunately not accessible, but has been anyway heavily remodeled and little remains of the original traits.
-Interesting is the basement, which contains a 15th-century loggia and frescoes – it can be found in Via Seminario Vecchio.
+The exterior clearly shows traces of the remodeling but also of the 14th-16th-century structures.
+The interior is unfortunately not accessible, but has been anyway heavily remodeled, and little remains of the original traits.
+Interestingly, the basement contains 15th-century loggia and frescoes, which can be found in Via Seminario Vecchio.

 Chiesa di San Lorenzo - Façade and interior with baldachin